diffeo/go-coordinate/README.md

 The `coordinate summary` command, and the most basic flows that create work specs, add work units, get work, and complete it work.
 This passes almost but not quite all of the Python tests.
 Continuous jobs are believed to be broken.
-Binary-string work unit keys probably also do not work; they must be UTF-8, especially for the PostgreSQL backend.
-The PostgreSQL backend in particular also needs real concurrency testing.
+The PostgreSQL backend in particular needs real concurrency testing.

 This implementation has no way to make outbound calls to a Coordinate server from a Go program.
 This will likely involve creating a new